 David PatrickDave joined AoPS in 2004.
 He is the author or a co-author of 4 AoPS textbooks.
 Dave earned the sole perfect score on the American High School Mathematics Examination (AHSME) in 1988 and was a USA Mathematical Olympiad winner that year.
 He attended the Research Science Institute (RSI) in 1987, and the Math Olympiad Summer Program in 1988, where he first met fellow student Richard Rusczyk.
 He also finished in the top 10 on the Putnam exam in 1991.
 Dave graduated from Carnegie Mellon in 1992 with a BS in Mathematics/Computer Science and an MS in Mathematics.
 He went on to earn his Ph.D. in mathematics from MIT in 1997.
 He was an acting Assistant Professor at the University of Washington from 1997 to 2001.
 Dave is originally from Western New York and is an alumnus of the SUNY Buffalo Gifted Math Program.

-Kelcie is the National Sales Manager of AoPS Academy.
+Kelcie is the National Director of Outreach for AoPS Academy.
 She holds her Masters degree in gifted education from Northwestern University, with a focus on the social and emotional needs of underrepresented students in gifted programming.
 Prior to joining AoPS, Kelcie worked as a diversity and inclusion practitioner for an independent school in St. Louis, where she designed and taught social justice courses, trained parents and teachers, and led community outreach initiatives.
 In her spare time, Kelcie enjoys sewing, watching movies, and lurking in the comments sections of her favorite blogs.

 Kelly is the National Language Arts Director of AoPS Academy, and she considers herself lucky to have been a part of the Morrisville Academy since it opened its doors in 2014.
 In a past life, Kelly was a public school teacher and a private tutor.
 She is a licensed reading specialist and language arts instructor, spanning all grade levels from kindergarten through high school.
 Kelly holds a bachelor's degree in education from Penn State University and a master's degree from University of North Carolina at Chapel Hill.
 When she has time on her hands, Kelly runs a lot, reads a lot, and hangs out with her two kids, objectively the coolest kids on the block.